Supporting New School Governors

 Ensure all governors have the means to access information and resources.
 Providing governors with timely and relevant information, such as school performance data, financial reports, and policy documents and sharing resources like governance guidelines, legal advice, and best practice examples, is crucial.
 It’s a great idea to set up a governance hub on the school website.

-Communication and Engagement with Governors:
+Communication and engagement with governors

 Encouraging open communication between governors, staff, and parents will foster a positive and collaborative environment.
 Providing opportunities for governors to effectively engage with the school community, such as attending school events and meeting with parents, will also enhance their effectiveness in the role.

-Wellbeing and Support for Governors:
+Wellbeing and support for governors

 Consider workload management.
 Many who take on governance roles will be balancing this voluntary role as well as their responsibilities with their personal and professional lives.
 So, it is important to have termly plans which set out the agenda for governance workload.